dharmab/wartools.net/src/articles/court.md

 Equip as required for your Blood Marker generation strategy.
 In later campaign stages you can use them as combat units with Muzzles and Flamethrowers, with extra movement from Slavemaster.
 But in early campaign/one-offs, the money is better spent on the ELITE models.

-### Dessecrated Saint
+### Desecrated Saint

 Only take a Desecrated Saint if you need a specific aura for your build.
 Otherwise, the money is better spent on powering up the Unholy Trinity and Hell Knights.

 If you do take a saint, fill his arms with melee weapons (probably Swords and a Hellblade).